Stella O'Malley: Exploratory therapy, Genspect and SEGM

 O'Malley is a clinical advisor to the Society for Evidence-Based Gender Medicine (SEGM).
 She also helped found the International Association of Therapists for Desisters and Detransitioners (IATDD) and the Gender Dysphoria Support Network (GDSN) in 2020.

-In March 2022, O'Malley would have appeared at an NHS conference on gender dysphoria at Great Ormond Street Hospital, alongside paediatrician Hilary Cass, journalist Helen Joyce, CEO of Mermaids Susie Green, and fellow Genspect advisors Sinéad Watson, Stephanie Davies-Arai, and Lisa Littman.
+In March 2022, O'Malley was slated to speak at an NHS conference on gender dysphoria.
 The event was cancelled following complaints by NHS whistleblowers, researchers, and trans rights activists, who accused a majority of the speakers as having a "record of extreme prejudice towards trans people".
-In particular, opposing inclusion of protections for trans people under the UK conversion therapy ban, intervening in a court case in Arizona in defense of the state's Medicaid ban on trans healthcare, and arguing gender-affirming care for transgender youth is "abusive".
+Open Democracy said the speakers had "close links to proponents of anti-trans conversion therapies".

-On May 6 2022, Gay Community News (Dublin) published an article about concerns people raised over O'Malley being invited to address an Education and Training Boards Ireland (ETBI) conference on managing gender issues in schools.
+On 6 May 2022, Gay Community News (Dublin) published an article about concerns people raised over O'Malley being invited to address an Education and Training Boards Ireland (ETBI) conference on managing gender issues in schools.
 In the article, O'Malley was characterised as an anti-trans conversion therapy advocate whose views were misinformation.
-On May 10, 2022, TD Mick Barry raised issue with O'Malley's invitation to the conference, referring to a Twitter Spaces conversion in which she stated "I don't think you need to give empathy at all, none, zero.
+On 10 May 2022, TD Mick Barry raised issue with O'Malley's invitation to the conference, referring to a Twitter Spaces conversation in which she stated "I don't think you need to give empathy at all, none, zero.
 I think I should because I'm trying to understand them" when asked why woman should have sympathy for who they describe as autogynephiles.
 LGBTQIA+ activist Izzy Kamikaze also shared link to the released audio.
-O'Malley has sent a legal letter to Barry accusing him of defamation and sent similar language to Kamikaze forsharing the link..
+O'Malley has sent a legal letter to Barry accusing him of defamation and sent similar language to Kamikaze for sharing the link.

+In 2022, O'Malley appeared in a video produced by the Ickonic film company, which is largely owned by antisemitic conspiracy theorist David Icke.

+In August 2025, the Irish Association for Counseling and Psychotherapy published a piece in which they criticised O'Malley and Genspect as holding an "anti-trans stance" and wanting to marginalise trans people, saying that psychotherapists needed to be alert to disinformation.
+In response, O'Malley initiated a legal case against them and the writer of the article for defamation.

 Personal life

-O’Malley lives in County Offaly with her husband and two children.
+O’Malley lives in Birr, County Offaly with her husband and two children.